The Worst Costco Shopping Mistakes You Should Never Make

 Skip bulk purchases if you're single

-You might assume that you don't need a crate of paper towels or frozen dumplings if you currently live on your own and don't have to entertain guests very often.
-Costco's bulk savings can apply to anyone in any life situation—stocking up on non-perishable essentials saves you multiple shopping trips, time, and gas money.
-Costco works for everyone, you just need to figure out which products you need to get in bulk to make your life easier.
+If you currently live on your own and don't entertain guests very often, you might assume that you don't need that crate of paper towels or frozen dumplings.
+Costco's bulk savings can apply to anyone in any life situation.
+Stocking up on non-perishable essentials saves you multiple shopping trips and gas money.
+Costco works for everyone—you just need to figure out which products to buy in bulk to make your life easier.

 Shopping without a list

-Shopping with a list always helps you stay on task and avoid buying any impulse purchases.
-These lists hold even more value when you have to navigate Costco, a store designed to make you get lost and spend money on things you probably don't need.
-When you need to keep to a strict timetable and budget, always draw up a list of items you need in order to streamline your trip and keep your wallet happy.
+Shopping with a list always helps us stay on task and avoid making impulse purchases.
+Such lists are even more valuable when you're navigating the aisles of Costco, a store designed to make you get lost and spend money on things that you probably don't need.
+When you need to stick to a strict budget and timetable, always draw up a list of items that you need in order to streamline your trip and keep your wallet happy.

-For more grocery store tips, be sure to sign up for our newsletter.
+For more Costco shopping tips, be sure to sign up for our newsletter.

 - – Costco Just Brought Back This Beloved Frozen Treat For Summer

 - – 5 Major Differences in Costco and Costco Business Center Right Now